Philip Madoc: Acting career

-Madoc acted on stage with the Welsh Theatre Company playing Thomas Cromwell in a 1962 tour of A Man for All Seasons before joining the Royal Shakespeare Company, playing the roles of Iago, Othello and Dr Faust.
+Madoc acted on stage with the Welsh Theatre Company playing Thomas Cromwell in a 1962 tour of A Man for All Seasons before joining the Royal Shakespeare Company, playing the roles of Iago, Othello and Dr Faustus.
 As a television actor he first gained widespread recognition in two serials, first as the relentless SS Officer Lutzig in the Second World War serial Manhunt (1969), and then as the vicious Huron warrior Magua in a serialisation of The Last of the Mohicans (1971).

 According to The Daily Telegraph, BBC News and The Times, Madoc is especially remembered for his role in "The Deadly Attachment", an episode of the comedy Dad's Army in which he played a U-boat captain held prisoner by the Walmington-on-Sea platoon of the Home Guard.
-He records names on his "list" for the day of reckoning after the war is won, prompting Captain Mainwaring's famous line "Don't tell him, Pike!"
+He asks Pike for his name so he can be added to his "list" for the day of reckoning after the war is won, prompting Captain Mainwaring's famous line "Don't tell him, Pike!"
 Madoc also played a German villain in the TV series Fortunes of War, directed by James Cellan Jones.

 He also appeared in five episodes of the TV series The Avengers between 1963 and 1969 ("The Decapod", "Six Hands Across a Table", "Death of a Batman", "The Correct Way to Kill", "My Wildest Dream").

 In 1977 he appeared as Dr Evans in the television adaptation of Andrea Newman's book Another Bouquet (the sequel to A Bouquet of Barbed Wire).
 In 1978 he played a corrupt and lecherous priest, Vicar Davyd, in the BBC Wales serial Hawkmoor.

 Madoc starred in the detective series A Mind to Kill as DCI Noel Bain.
 This series was made simultaneously in Welsh and English from 1994 to 2002.
 He appeared in episodes of the BBC sitcoms The Good Life and Porridge ("Disturbing The Peace"), and in a controversial episode of The Goodies ("South Africa"), which satirised apartheid.
 He took the lead role in the BBC Wales drama The Life and Times of David Lloyd George.

 Films in which Madoc appeared included Operation Crossbow (1965), The Quiller Memorandum (1966), Berserk!
 (1967), Doppelgänger (1969), Hell Boats (1970), Dr. Jekyll and Sister Hyde (1971), Soft Beds, Hard Battles (1974) and Operation Daybreak (1975).
 His later film performances included Leon Trotsky in Zina (1985), and Jimmy Murphy in the football movie Best (2000).

 Madoc presented an educational 1960s BBC television series, Komm mit!
 Wir sprechen Deutsch: German by television.